axat67/customer-account-growth-powerbi/README.md

 - The customer base contains 300 accounts.
 - 235 accounts are classified as new accounts.
-- Total revenue from Won deals is approximately 5.54M.
+- Total revenue is approximately ₹5.54M.
-- Revenue per account is approximately 18.46K.
+- Revenue per account is approximately ₹18.46K.
-- Small accounts currently contribute the largest share of revenue among the account-size categories.
+- Small accounts contribute the largest share of revenue by account size.
-- Retail currently represents the largest revenue-generating industry.
+- Retail currently generates the highest revenue among the analyzed industries.
+- New account acquisition varies considerably across industries and over time.
-- Revenue has experienced significant month-to-month fluctuations.
+- Revenue shows significant month-to-month fluctuations.
-- The latest month's revenue is significantly lower than the previous month.
+- The latest month shows a substantial decline in revenue compared with the previous month.
-- Latest-month customer retention is currently 0%, based on the defined month-over-month retention methodology.
+- Latest-month retention is currently 0% based on the defined month-over-month retention methodology.

 ---

 ## Business Recommendations

-Based on the dashboard analysis, management could:

-### 1. Investigate the latest revenue decline
+### Investigate the latest revenue decline

-The significant decline in latest-month revenue should be investigated to determine whether it is caused by:
+The significant decline in latest-month revenue should be investigated to determine whether it is driven by:

 - Fewer Won deals
-- Lower deal values
+- Lower average deal values
-- Changes in customer activity
+- Reduced customer activity
-- Reduced performance in specific industries or account segments
+- Weak performance in specific industries
+- Changes in account-size performance

-### 2. Focus on high-performing industries
+### Focus on high-performing industries

-Industries generating the highest revenue can be analyzed further to identify opportunities for:
+Industries generating the highest revenue can be investigated for:

 - Customer acquisition
 - Upselling
 - Cross-selling
 - Account expansion

-### 3. Analyze account-size performance
+### Analyze account-size performance

-Small accounts currently contribute substantial revenue.
-Management should investigate whether these customers represent an opportunity for systematic upselling into larger account relationships.
+Small accounts currently contribute a significant share of revenue.
+Their behavior can be analyzed to determine whether they represent opportunities for upselling and account expansion.

-### 4. Improve customer retention
+### Improve customer retention

-The current latest-month retention result indicates that customer continuity requires attention.
-Further analysis should identify which accounts are at risk of disengagement.
+The current retention result indicates that customer continuity requires further investigation.

+Accounts showing declining activity or revenue can be prioritized for engagement and retention efforts.

 ---

-## DAX & Power BI Techniques Used
+## DAX & Power BI Techniques

 The project uses DAX measures for: